Catasanchezp71/Testing/README.md

 # Testing

-Test the folder for Data Analysis class of Catalina Sanchez
+Test the folder for Data Analysis class from Catalina Sanchez

 ---
 ## Contibutors